Sump Pump Installation & Repair in Orange County

 Modern sump pump components in Orange County are standardized.
 They consist of:

-- Power needed — The Sump pump power will vary from 1/4 horsepower to multiple horsepower.
+- Power needed — The sump pump power will vary from one-fourth horsepower to multiple horsepower.

 - The head pressure on the sump pump — The head pressure of a sump pump describes the maximum height that the pump will move water.
-For instance, a sump pump with a 15 ft maximum head, also called a shutoff head, will raise water up 15 ft before it completely loses flow.
-Technically, head pressure is defined as an expression of a pressure in terms of the height of fluid; P = yρg, where y is the fluid column height, ρ is fluid density and g is the acceleration of gravity.
+For instance, a sump pump with a 15-foot maximum head, also called a shutoff head, will raise water up 15 feet before it completely loses flow.
 Other considerations may be added to overall head pressure, including loss from elbows/bends and friction loss from long horizontal runs.

 - Power cord length — It is important to consider the length of the cord of any special switches that may be connected to the pump.
 Running a more powerful electrical motor a long distance from the main service panel will require heavier gauge wires to assure sufficient voltage at the motor for proper pump performance.